 Ready to learn all about social classes and how to dismantle them?
 Let’s get to it!

-Lesson 1: The first four pillars of the caste system are Divine Will and Laws of Nature, Heritability, Endogamy, and Purity vs Pollution.
+Lesson 1: The first 4 pillars of the caste system are Divine Will and Laws of Nature, Heritability, Endogamy, and Purity vs Pollution.

 Wilkerson believes eight pillars that make up every caste system are:

-- Endogamy and the Control of Marriage and Mating.
-Endogamy which means marrying within your caste was strictly enforced, especially in US history and India.
-There were times in America when a black man’s mere accusation even touched a white woman ended in lynching.
+3. Endogamy and the Control of Marriage and Mating.
+Endogamy, which means marrying within your caste, was strictly enforced, especially in India.
+There were times in America when the mere accusation that a Black man touched a white woman ended in lynching.

-- Purity vs Pollution.
+4. Purity vs Pollution.
 This is when people insist on maintaining a “pure” bloodline.
-In Nazi Germany, Jewish people are forbidden to go near any water that might touch a pure Aryan German.
-Also, African-Americans are ban from swimming pools.
-Then, if a black person ever was found in the water, it had to be drained and cleaned.
+In Nazi Germany, Jewish people were forbidden to go near any water that might touch an Aryan German.
+Also, African-Americans were banned from swimming pools.

-Lesson 2: Hierarchy, dehumanization, terror, and superiority are the last four pillars of the caste system.
+Lesson 2: Hierarchy, dehumanization, terror, and superiority are the last 4 pillars of the caste system.

 5. Occupational Hierarchy.
-Maybe you’ve heard people claim that someone has to do the hard and menial jobs in society.
-People argued that low-status jobs were for Blacks.
+People claim someone has to do the hard and menial jobs in society.
+As an example, Americans argued that low-status jobs were for Blacks.

 6. Dehumanization and Stigma.
 Some groups dehumanize other groups to elevate themselves.
 Nazis did this to the Jewish community, and America has done the same to African-Americans.
-In both cases, the lower-class people are subject to torture and medical experiments, just for the higher caste’s enjoyment.
+In both cases, the lower-class people are subject to torture and medical experiments, sometimes solely for the higher caste’s enjoyment.

 Blacks and Jewish people were also greatly stigmatized.
-They blamed Nazi’s for Germany’s loss in World War I and the economic downturn that came after.
-Crime Rate and economic challenges were blamed on African-Americans.
+They blamed Nazis for Germany’s loss in World War I and the economic downturn that came after.
+In the US, a high crime rate and economic challenges were blamed on African-Americans.

 7. Terror as Enforcement and Cruelty as Means of Control.
-Tragically, whippings, burnings, and hangings were things both Nazis and American slave owners did as a means of control.
-They often did brutal whippings in full view.
-That can serve as a warning.
+Tragically, whippings, burnings, and hangings were things both Nazis and American slave owners did as a means of control or to serve warnings.
 This often happened on plantations.
-Hangings and burnings continued even after they abolished slavery.
-This is to show who was in control.
+Hangings and burnings continued even after slavery was abolished.